Join Diamond Crest Girl Scouts

 • Please note there is no camp on Fridays.

-• The last day of camp for campers entering grades 1-3 and the Boys and Pixies units is Wed 8/2.
+• The last day of camp for campers entering grades 1-3 and the Boys and Pixies units is the second Wednesday.

 What should my camper wear/bring to camp?

-• Campers should bring a small backpack containing a sweatshirt, refillable water bottle, hat, sunblock, and a properly fitting mask; KN95 or N95 masks are recommended.
+• Campers should bring a small backpack containing a sweatshirt, refillable water bottle, hat, and sunblock are recommended.
+Masks are optional.

 • On Cookout Days (Tuesdays, Thursdays and overnights) campers should bring a dunk bag (mesh bag with plate, bowl, cup, fork, knife and spoon).